lapy.diffgeo

 Triangle mesh.

-Scalar function at vertices.
+Scalar function at vertices, shape (n_vertices,).

 Returns:

-Rotated scalar function at vertices.
+Rotated scalar function at vertices, shape (n_vertices,).

 Notes